 Medical Director – The Medical Director of CAUSE is a board-certified infectious diseases physician with considerable experience in antimicrobial therapy and epidemiology.
 He is responsible for overseeing all CAUSE activities.

-CAUSE Staff – In addition to the medical director, CAUSE staff includes 3 infectious disease pharmacists and an infectious diseases physician, the Microbiology Lab Director, the Health System Epidemiologist, and the ID pharmacy resident.
+CAUSE Staff – In addition to the medical director, CAUSE staff includes 3 infectious diseases pharmacists, an infectious diseases physician, the Microbiology Lab Director, the Health System Epidemiologist, and the ID pharmacy resident.

 CAUSE Advisory Board – The CAUSE Advisory Board (CAB) serves as a panel to provide expert opinion from diverse medical practices throughout the medical center on matters involving antimicrobials.
 They provide medical staff oversight of CAUSE and function as a subcommittee of the Pharmacy and Therapeutics (P&T) Committee for antimicrobials.
 Current CAB members include the CAUSE medical director; CAUSE staff members; the director of clinical microbiology laboratory; health system epidemiologist; and physicians from the sections of pulmonary/critical care, internal medicine, surgery, emergency medicine, oncology/BMT, hospitalists, and pediatric infectious diseases.